History of sound recording: Phonograph/Gramophone

 Not all cylinder records are alike.
-They were made of various soft or hard waxy formulations or early plastics, sometimes in unusual sizes; did not all use the same groove pitch; and were not all recorded at the same speed.
+They were made of various soft or hard waxy formulations or early plastics, sometimes in unusual sizes; they did not all use the same groove pitch, and were not all recorded at the same speed.
 Early brown wax cylinders were usually cut at about 120 rpm, whereas later cylinders ran at 160 rpm for clearer and louder sound at the cost of reduced maximum playing time.
-As a medium for entertainment, the cylinder was already losing the format war with the disc by 1910, but the production of entertainment cylinders did not entirely cease until 1929 and use of the format for business dictation purposes persisted into the 1950s.
+As a medium for entertainment, the cylinder was already losing the format war with the disc by 1910, but the production of entertainment cylinders did not entirely cease until 1929, and use of the format for business dictation purposes persisted into the 1950s.

 Disc records, too, were sometimes made in unusual sizes, or from unusual materials, or otherwise deviated from the format norms of their eras in some substantial way.
 The speed at which disc records were rotated was eventually standardized at about 78 rpm, but other speeds were sometimes used.
 Around 1950, slower speeds became standard: 45, 33 1/3, and the rarely used 16 2/3 rpm.
-The standard material for discs changed from shellac to vinyl, although vinyl had been used for some special-purpose records since the early 1930s and some 78 rpm shellac records were still being made in the late 1950s.
+The standard material for discs changed from shellac to vinyl, although vinyl had been used for some special-purpose records since the early 1930s, and some 78 rpm shellac records were still being made in the late 1950s.